nemogb-dev/nemogb-r/CONTRIBUTING.md

 # Contributing

-Contributions to the `NemoGB` whether in the form of bug fixes, issue reports, new code or documentation improvements are encouraged and welcome.
+Contributions to `nemogb` whether in the form of bug fixes, issue reports, new code or documentation improvements are encouraged and welcome.
 We welcome novices who may have never contributed to a package before as well as friendly veterans looking to help us improve the package for users.
 We are eager to include